R3ZV/Yokai/README.md

 # It will build everything, daemon, repl, tests, docs, etc.
 zig build

-# Build and run the repl
+# Build and run the daemon
-zig build run-repl
+zig build run-daemon

-# Run the daemon
+# Run the repl
 uv run python3 repl/main.py

 # Build and run the tests